 Maine Law Review Symposium

-Some Realism about Technical Solutions to Transnational Surveillance • Ira Rubinstein, Senior Fellow, and Joris van Hoboken, Microsoft Research Fellow, Information Law Institute, NYU School of Law • Analyzing enhanced protections for addressing transnational surveillance risks in the context of cloud computing
+“Some Realism about Technical Solutions to Transnational Surveillance,” presented by Ira Rubenstein, Senior Fellow, and Joris van Hoboken, Microsoft Research Fellow, Information Law Institute, NYU School of Law.

-Structural Limits on Government Access to Personal Data: A Post-Snowden Multi-National Comparison • Christopher Wolf, Dir., Privacy and Information Management Practice Group, Hogan Lovell, Washington, D.C.
+“Structural Limits on Government Access to Personal Data: A Post-Snowden Multi-National Comparison,” presented by Christopher Wolf, Dir., Privacy and Information Management Practice Group, Hogan Lovell, Washington, D.C.

 “United We Stand, Divided We Fall: The Promise and Shortcomings of Privacy Self-Regulatory Efforts,” presented by J. Trevor Hughes, President & CEO, and Omer Tene, V.P. of Research and Education, International Association of Privacy Professionals (IAPP).

 The 2013 Maine Law Review Symposium was on Local Food || Global Food: Do We Have What It Takes To Reinvent the U.S. Food System?